-These recommendations will inform a March 2018 working session, which aims to discuss the recommendations and begin transforming them into tangible action plans for philanthropy and other leaders who recognize the value and potential.
 In this effort, we are placing an emphasis on young people (those in childhood through early adulthood), though there is value in considering these concepts across all stages of life.
-We hope this paper sparks a conversation among our colleagues and we invite responses via email submission to Adiel Suarez-Murias at PACE (adiel@pacefunders.org).
+We hope this paper sparks a conversation among our colleagues.